 - To make the garnish, transfer ¾ cup of the fried onions to a small skillet, add 2 tablespoons of butter and 2 tablespoons of dry mint leaves.
 Stir over low heat until the butter melts.
 Turn off the heat, sprinkle the optional ground saffron powder and stir to combine.
 Set aside.

 - To the remaining fried onions add turmeric and the sliced garlic cloves, stir and sauté over low heat for 3-4 minutes.
+Do not brown the garlic.

 - Add 3 cups boiling hot water and the onion/garlic mixture into the stockpot and cook covered for 10 minutes over medium low heat.